tjohn327/raspberry_pi_ups/README.md

 * The device does not have reverse polarity protection, be sure to observe the polarity marked in the battery holder while inserting the battery.

+* UPS script was tested on a Raspberry Pi 3B+ running Raspbian Buster.

 ## Specifications

 * Input:  4.5V - 14V DC, 2A - 5A